Building an Image Carousel

 Introducing the Travel Demo App

-Likes other chapters, I love to walk you through the implementation by building a demo app.
-The app displays a collection of travel destinations in the form of a carousel.
-To browse through the trips, the user can swipe right to view the subsequent destination or swipe left to check out the previous trip.
-To make this demo app more engaging, the user can tap a destination to see the details.
-So, other than the implementation of a carousel, you will also learn some animation techniques that can be applied in your own apps.
-Figure 2 shows you some sample screenshots of the demo app.
+As with the other chapters, I will guide you through the implementation by building a demo app.
+This app showcases a collection of travel destinations in the form of a carousel.
+To browse through the trips, users can swipe right to view the subsequent destination or swipe left to check out the previous trip.
+To make this demo app more engaging, users can tap on a destination to view its details.
+In addition to implementing a carousel, you will also learn animation techniques that can be applied to your own apps.
+Figure 2 shows sample screenshots of the demo app.
 To see it in action, you can check out the video at https://link.appcoda.com/carousel-demo.